Veams/rx-store/README.md

 # Veams RxStore (`@veams/rx-store`)

-The Veams RxStore is the missing wrapper for Redux to provide a simple but powerful state management module based with RxJS.
+Veams RxStore provides the missing RxJS wrapper for Redux to provide a simple but powerful state management module.

 It is framework agnostic and can be used in Angular, React, Vue or any other web application frameworks/libraries.